pcengines/apu2-documentation/docs/iommu.md

 custom IVRS generated in coreboot - this is approach that Timothy took developing initial support.

-Dump of IVRS from AGESA and custom made in above mentioned implemntation:
+Dump of IVRS from AGESA and custom made in above mentioned implementation:

 ```
 Dump AGESA IVRS: